I hate, detest, despise and loathe SATs. Strong words I know.

 Is this how our great modern entrepreneurs and inventors made an impact?
 No!
 They are free thinkers with space to be creative.
 Yes we need to teach our children the basics but really do we need automatons?
 Our current educational system was designed to educate workers for the Industrial Revolution of the Victorian Age?
 But what are the skills are our children going to need?
 Jobs they will be doing haven’t even been invented yet.

 So why are we wasting precious time cramming for skills that won’t be needed.
 Handwriting!
 When was the last time you were concerned about your loops and tails?
 We need to be spending precious curriculum hours on the new subjects of internet safety and online bullying.
+Teach our children how to manage money and financial prudence.
+Teach our children how to look after our planet.

 #2 We know the outcome before we start